mapbender/mapbender-documentation/en/book/installation.rst

 Installation
 ############

-This document describes all neccessary steps in order to get an running Mapbender3 installation.
+This document describes all necessary steps in order to get a running Mapbender3 installation.

 Prerequisites